jjgarrid/Sight-Reduction-Library/docs/latex_tutorial.md

 - Single sight reduction worksheets
 - Nautical almanac pages
 - Multiple sight reduction worksheets for position fixes
+- Aviation-specific sight reduction worksheets (using bubble sextant observations)
+- Aviation almanac pages based on aviation navigation tables
 - All with professional formatting and proper celestial navigation notation

+### Aviation Support

+The LaTeX generation features also support aviation-specific sight reduction worksheets and almanac pages.
+These include:

+- Aviation-specific observation forms that account for bubble sextant use
+- Worksheets with appropriate fields for aircraft altitude, speed, and course
+- Aviation almanac pages with data formatted for Pub.
+No. 249 style tables
+- Forms that properly handle the absence of a visible horizon in aircraft navigation

 ## Installation Requirements